jakelishman/qiskit-qasm2/README.md

 This installs a few more packages than the dependencies of the package at runtime, because there are some tools we use for testing also included, such as `tox` and `pytest`.

+You will also need a working Rust toolchain.
+The easiest way to install one is [by using rustup](https://rustup.rs/) on Linux, macOS or Windows.

 After the development requirements are installed, you can install an editable version of the package with